Death-Raider13/MarketHub/text/PRODUCT_DETAIL_FIXES_COMPLETE.md

 # Product Detail Page Fixes - Complete Implementation

 ## Overview
 Successfully resolved all 8 critical issues identified in the product detail page and vendor communication system.
-The MarketHub platform now has a fully functional product detail experience with integrated customer-vendor communication.
+The FEROMARKETHUB platform now has a fully functional product detail experience with integrated customer-vendor communication.

 ## ✅ Issues Fixed